designlab87/portfolio/README.md

 ## Customization

 Customizing the page is done by:
+1. Run `npm install`.
-1. Enter your information into the `src/Constants.js`.
+2. Enter your information into the `src/Constants.js`.
 You can see where each `const` is used by looking to `App.js`.
-2. Create a directory called `Constants` under `src` and move the `Constants.js` file into it.
+3. Create a directory called `Constants` under `src` and move the `Constants.js` file into it.
-3. Create an `assets` directory under `public`, with the following subfolders: img, logos, resume.
+4. Create an `assets` directory under `public`, with the following subfolders: img, logos, resume.
-4. Add your images.
+5. Add your images.
-5. Optional: Customize `src/variables.css` to set your color palette.
+6. Optional: Customize `src/variables.css` to set your color palette.
-6. Run `npm start`.
+7. Run `npm start`!

 ## NPM Infos